 He was an important Publisher, Editor-in-Chief, Spokesman for his community, and an exemplary gentleman in many ways.

-In short, all the aforementioned struggle and effort will make Mr. Absi one of the eminent personalities of American, as well as Lebanon, history in future.
+In short, all the aforementioned struggle and effort will make Mr. Absi one of the eminent personalities of American, as well as Lebanon, history in the future.
 And he will be always honored as the leader of Arab-Americans.

 In recognition for Professional Journalistic Integrity and Meritorious Public Service, The Beirut Times and the Editor-in-Chief, Mr. Michael Absi, have been the recipient of the following esteemed awards: